Monthly Archives: September 2013

 In July 2013 I formed Rosa Miniatures and Games to develop miniatures for the Hive Queen and Country universe using the latest technology 3D printing.
 This technology provide more details and permits overhanging parts, thus you will receive “bugs” of exceptional quality.
 Since the Hive Queen and Country universe is played as both a table top war-game (Hive and the Flame) and as a role-playing game (Stars of Empire), our miniature line for this game will be produced in both 15mm and 25mm.

 One of the first task was experimenting to find the best materials and printer for the job.
-It was quickly apparent that 3D printer manufactures frequently make claims that are exaggerated to say the least.
+It was quickly apparent that 3D printer manufactures frequently make claims that are exaggerated to say the least which is why people wanting to buy a 3D printer should read into as much information as possible, more here.
 Being cautious and having limited funds I asked for demonstrations / test prints of our first “bug” STL files.
 The first four printers I tested failed dramatically: three of these were 3DSystems printers the Cubify, the Projet1500, and the Project3500; the Makerbot proved unable to meet the challenge, but to be fair to Makerbot, the company reps did not think the machine could print such a small highly detailed object.
 The fifth printer was the Afinia, which gave suprisingly good results; they were not up to the extreme detail of the HiveQueen and Country designs, but it was close enough to do some prototyping.
 I also gained the assistance of Tri-County Community College and Clemson University Material Science Laboratory which permitted me to experiment with resin based machines.

 Above are three “Media Legionaries” at 25mm scale (40 mm in length).
 The green miniature was made using an object machine and some “expired” resin.
 The photo does not do justice to the fine detail on this model.
 The white model was produced by Shapeways (at about 5 times the cost of the object model) and the detail is slightly less defined the models points are rounded.
 It appears that the machines Shapeways uses have problems with pointed extensions.
 The company rejected most of our models because of this issue.
 The last model is of the Afinia and has been spray painted for use at Dragon Con gaming tables.
 But it is very clear that the model lacks the fine detail found on the other models.
 In our experience, ABS machines cannot produce fine points at all and small features are lost.